Our Views on Sustainability

 Our Journey

-• This booklet introduces the Marubeni Group’s approach to sustainability, along with our awareness of environmental and social issues and the initiatives we are currently working on.
+This booklet introduces the Marubeni Group’s approach and policies regarding sustainability.
 It was edited and prepared to be easily accessible and read by our stakeholders including business partners.
-We hope to guide everyone on our innovation journey for a sustainable future.

 • For printing